desert

 Valley of Fire - Flash Flood in the Desert

-I did not expect much when I was going to Valley of Fire State Park located just one hour drive north of Las Vegas.
+I did not expect much when I was going to Valley of Fire State Park located just one hour's drive north of Las Vegas.
 I knew it was a popular place, but I was convinced that this was because of its proximity to Las Vegas.
 However, the park and its beauty exceeded all my expectations!
-So if you like nature like I do, this place has to be in your bucket list.
+So if you like nature like I do, this place has to be on your bucket list.

-The result - striking red rock formations that ignite seems to be lifeless desert like a fire.
+The result - striking red rock formations that ignite seems to be a lifeless desert like a fire.
 And that's exactly how the park got its name - Valley of Fire.

-This park is the oldest park in Nevada.
+This park is the oldest in Nevada.
 It was created in 1935, four years after Nevada legalized casino gambling.

 Spring 2016 brought a lot of precipitation to the American Southwest, so its deserts were literally blooming.
 Very unusual, but damn beautiful!